Do you like maths, physics, and technology, and enjoy working with machines? If yes, Mechanical Engineering is the right career for you.

 Develop engineering computer software and perform research and development in technical institutions

-Manage engineering works in both private engineering firms, small start-ups, and large organizations, including federal, state, territory, and local government agencies
+Manage engineering works in both private engineering firms, small start-ups, and large organisations, including federal, state, territory, and local government agencies

 Design and develop environmental pollution control devices, underwater exploration, clean combustion, and space vehicles